Business professional, amateur detective.

-I have written articles based on my research for publications including the Oxford Dictionary of National Biography, Good Housekeeping, Perspective Magazine and The Wildean and spoken about it to a number of different groups.
+I have written articles based on my research for publications including The Sunday Times, the Oxford Dictionary of National Biography, Good Housekeeping, Perspective Magazine and The Wildean and spoken about it to a number of different groups.
 I am open to commissions so do get in touch if there is a woman or theme here that has struck a chord.

 To contact me, just send me a message.
 I usually respond quite quickly.